RadheyaM/p1-chess-space/README.md

    - [Test Results](/media/lighthouse-results/)
 - Responsive Across Screen Sizes:
    - The three pages have been extensively tested on various simulated screen sizes using Chrome Developer Tools throughout development for the best possible experience on any screen size.
-   - Tested on a windows laptop, mac mini with a widescreen display, google pixel 3 and an Ipad Pro 12.9".
+   - Tested by the developer on a Windows 11 laptop, Mac Mini with a widescreen display, Google Pixel 3a and an Ipad Pro 12.9".
 - Browser Compatipility - tested in the following browsers with satisfactory results:
    - Safari - version 15.4 (17613.1.17.1.13)
    - Chrome - version 102.0.5005.61 (Official Build) (arm64)